esperanca/personal_website/src/posts/weeknotes-042.md

 ![Bia Souza, Olympic Gold Medal - Paris 2024](/images/biasouza.jpeg)

 Bia Souza smashed Brazil’s first gold medal this week.
 It was her first time competing in the Olympic games.
 While that might seem insignificant to many, it struck a chord with me, and I cried joyfully.

-She is a perfect example of Brazilian grit and resilience.
+When I was a kid, I trained judo for 6 months, and I loved.

 Bia’s father, Poseidonio, is a former judo athlete.
 Inspired by him, Bia has practised judo since she was seven years old.
 When she was a kid, she was uncomfortable with her body, and Judo helped her to build confidence.

-She won many medals before.
-In the Tokyo games, Maria Suelen Altheman, now her coach, beat her, so she was not selected for the games.
+She won many medals before but not in the Olympic Games.
+In Tokyo, Maria Suelen Altheman, now her coach, beat her, and she was not selected for the games.
 And now she got there and rocked our world.

+Bia is the perfect example of Brazilian grit and resilience.

 Like 80% of the Brazilian athletes in Paris, Bia is supported by a government grant created by President Lula in 2004.